 Purses can be a huge investment sometimes, but I believe a good bag can last you years.
 And no, I’m not talking spending thousands of dollars either.
 No one needs a $2,000 bag unless you have an insane disposable income.
 But, spending anywhere from $200-$400 on a great bag I think can be worth it.

 When it comes to a good everyday bag I think you should have at least two.
 A great tote and a crossbody or maybe something in between based on your personal style.
 For totes, I love the Madewell Transport Tote.
-It’s under $200, will last you years and is great for going to work, or traveling with.
-For a crossbody, I swear by my Welden Bags.
+It’s under $200, will last you years, and is great for going to work, or traveling with.
+For a crossbody, I love a good camera bag that zips.
+I have a few from Madewell too that I love.

 Photos by Hannah Lozano